atikur-24/atikur-24/README.md

   </a>
 </p>

-This is Atikur Rahman, a highly passionate Web Application Developer mainly working with the JavaScript ecosystem.
+This is Atikur Rahman, a highly passionate Web Application Developer mainly working with the JavaScript Ecosystem.
 Dedicated to delivering high-quality code and optimizing website performance, I aim to contribute to a dynamic team and help drive innovative projects in a fast-paced environment.

 ### :computer: Technologies & Tools